WerWolv/ImHex/README.md

 ## Compiling

 You need a C++20 compatible compiler such as GCC 10.2.0 to compile ImHex.
-Moreover, the following dependencies are needed for compiling ImHex:

-- GLFW3
-- libmagic, libgnurx, libtre, libintl, libiconv
-- libmbedtls
-- capstone
-- Python3
-- freetype2
-- Brew (macOS only)
-- Xcode (macOS only)
+Many dependencies are bundled into the repository using submodules so make sure to clone it using the `--recurse-submodules` option.
+All dependencies that aren't bundled, can be installed using the dependency installer scripts found in the `/dist` folder.

+For working examples

 ### Windows